replicate/monobase/README.md

 Support Cog * Python verions are pre-installed in its own layer.
 To add a new Cog version, edit `COG_VERSIONS` in `src/cog.py`.

+* There is only one Cog generation
+* Generation ID hashed on Cog, Python versions and default Cog version
+* A one-off venv will be created if `COG_VERSION` is not available

 A monobase generation is an immutable matrix of CUDA, CuDNN, Python, Torch, and other PIP packages.
 To add a generation: